The following is an excerpt from our text "A Pool of Pulls: Landing Sites as Propositions for Digital Collective Spaces" (2023, 316-317);

 We gifted this pool of pulls the name fuites – for its leaks, flights, seepages, passings, outflows.

-* Arakawa, Shusaku, and Madeline Gins.
+Gins, Madeline and Arakawa.
 Architectural Body.
 Tuscaloosa: The University of Alabama Press.
 2002.